 5. Challenge yourself.

 Overcoming any challenges abroad will give you the confidence to overcome the little challenges at home.
 Build a house for a family in Cambodia, spend a weekend hiking through the Amazon, bear the heat of the Sahara, spend three weeks without access to the internet, live without running water, try unusual cuisines.
-Volunteering can challenge you in every way possible and once you’ve successfully completed your trip you will feel ready to tackle anything that life throws at you!
+High school volunteers abroad are total badasses!
+These experience can challenge you in every way possible and once you’ve successfully completed your trip, you'll feel ready to tackle anything that life throws at you!
 But first you have to be open to the challenge.

 6. See beautiful places, in a safe, parent-approved way.